apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 ### **4.1.4 CAS Client requirements**

-If the CAS client needs to special handle Remember-Me logins (e.g. access to sensitive areas of the CAS client application), the CAS client MUST NOT use the /validate CAS validation URL, as this URL does not support CAS attributes in the validation response document.
+If the CAS client needs to handle Remember-Me logins specially (e.g. access to sensitive areas of the CAS client application), the CAS client MUST NOT use the /validate CAS validation URL, as this URL does not support CAS attributes in the validation response document.